Never Trust An Insurance Adjuster If you were involved in a car accident the person who caused the accident likely Read

 If we receive a unfair denial, or offer that is unreasonable, we will file your case in court to start the litigation process.

-We will only file a lawsuit with client consent.
+Our office only files a lawsuit with client consent.
 We are lawyers that try car crash claims in front of juries when necessary.